How to List Publications on a Resume (Examples & Tips)

 Our customers have been hired at: *Foot Note

-Deciding what to include in your resume can be confusing at times.
-Of course, most job seekers know to include their work history, education and skills, but what about publications?
+Deciding what to include in your resume can be confusing.
+Of course, most job seekers know to include their work history, education, and skills, but what about publications?

 Let’s say you’re applying for a social media manager position.
-Your college research paper on sustainable farming may not apply to the role.
-However, a published magazine article on innovative content strategies to maximize Instagram's algorithm is an excellent addition to your resume.
+Your college research paper on sustainable farming may not apply to the role, but a published magazine article on innovative content strategies to maximize Instagram’s algorithm is an excellent addition.

 STEP 1